margOnline/cv/README.md

 Other than web and internet related technologies?

   - Sports, especially football and tennis
-  - Food, eating and cooking
+  - Food, mainly tasting but I've been known to [bake]
-  - Media, the watchable kind
+  - Media, the watchable kind - film, telly and modern art

 Contact me